 (d) The names and addresses of witnesses on whose evidence the charge is based;

-(f) Documents, papers, books, accounts, letters, photographs, objects, or other tangible things of whatsoever kind or nature which could be used as evidence by the prosecuting authority;
+(f) Documents, papers, books, accounts, letters, photographs, objects, or other tangible things of whatsoever kind or nature which could be used as evidence by the prosecuting authority; and

 (2) The court may issue such an order pursuant to the provisions of this section.
-In the exercise of its judicial discretion, the court shall consider among other things whether:
+In the exercise of its judicial discretion, the court shall consider, among other things, whether:

 (a) The request is material to the preparation of the defense;